 - Dogs are not allowed inside the huts.
+We have had this rule broken by some dog owners and received complaints from other users.
+We can’t afford to have YOUR dog spoiling someone else’s experience, if it happens again we will unfortunately need to ban dogs from the walking track.
 There are secure and cozy dog motels (kennels and runs) set up next to each accommodation facility.
 We can transport in your dogs own bedding if you wish.
 Some people prefer to take a tent to sleep next to their dog, we are happy to transport these in.
 It is expected that you will ensure that your dog is not whining or barking at night.

 - Please mussel your dog if it is known to attack birds.

 When you are dropped off at the beginning of the track on the first day the track ranger will give you a history of the farm, conservation projects and the surrounding area.

 Island Hills Station is a working sheep, cattle and honey farm with it’s own protected conservation reserve.

 Fully Equipped Huts

 BBQ's at Each Hut

 Bush Hut is the third night accommodation a wonderful forest setting and a real step back in time.
 Situated in the middle of one of the biggest QEII conservation covenants in the country.

 The Valley Camp Hut was built for pest control and mustering and now gives you the chance to spend your second evening in the heart of the high country.